 4.3 Client Errors (4xx Client Errors)

 badRequest(): 400 Bad Request.
-Indicates a malformed request or invalid parameters.unauthorized(): 401 Unauthorized.
-Indicates valid authentication credentials are missing.forbidden(): 403 Forbidden.
-Indicates the server understood the request but refuses to authorize it.notFound(): 404 Not Found.
-Indicates the requested resource was not found.methodNotAllowed(): 405 Method Not Allowed.
-Indicates the HTTP method is not supported for the resource.notAcceptable(): 406 Not Acceptable.
-Indicates no response matches the Accept header.conflict(): 409 Conflict.
-Indicates a conflict with the current state of the resource.preconditionFailed(): 412 Precondition Failed.unsupportedMediaType(): 415 Unsupported Media Type.
+Malformed request syntax or invalid parameters.unauthorized(): 401 Unauthorized.
+Missing or invalid authentication credentials.forbidden(): 403 Forbidden.
+Server understood request but refuses authorization (e.g., insufficient permissions).notFound(): 404 Not Found.
+Requested resource could not be found.methodNotAllowed(): 405 Method Not Allowed.
+HTTP method is not supported for the requested resource.notAcceptable(): 406 Not Acceptable.
+Cannot generate response content matching the Accept header.conflict(): 409 Conflict.
+Request conflicts with current state of the target resource.preconditionFailed(): 412 Precondition Failed.
+Target resource precondition failed.unsupportedMediaType(): 415 Unsupported Media Type.
+Payload media type is not supported.

 4.4 Server Errors (5xx Server Errors)

-In addition to status codes, methods are provided to control the fine details of the response.
+In addition to status codes, methods are provided to finely control the response data and serialization behavior:

 6. Practical Examples